Rehab Centers Forsyth, MT

 Eastern Montana Cmhc Abuse And Dependency Services

-Eastern Montana Cmhc Abuse And Dependency Services is an inpatient rehab center in Forsyth, MT that is situated in the 59327 zip code.
-Eastern Montana Cmhc Abuse And Dependency Services provides residential treatment for substance abuse and inpatient dual diagnosis treatment.
-It provides motivational interviewing, counseling for trauma victims and anger management.
+Eastern Montana Cmhc Abuse And Dependency Services is an inpatient treatment facility in Forsyth, MT that is located in the 59327 zip code.
+Eastern Montana Cmhc Abuse And Dependency Services offers residential substance abuse treatment and inpatient treatment for co-occurring mental health and substance use disorders.
+It offers relapse prevention, motivational interviewing and 12 step rehabilitation.

 Address: 121 North 11th Street, Forsyth, MT 59327 in Rosebud County